hugoagno3/mCP/README.md

 This vignette provides a step-by-step guide to using the `mCP` package to analyze proteomics data and identify protein complexes of interest.
 We provide an Experimental dataset Hek293 called "hsapiens" fractionated by BNE-PAGE of about 35 fractions.
-In the last section,the User can find how to run an extra function called `Calc_mean_matrix()` that will be very useful for getting the input matrix as the average of the replicates in the experiment.
+In the last section,the user can find how to run an extra function called `Calc_mean_matrix()` that will be very useful for getting the input matrix as the average of the replicates in the experiment.
 All functions have different options, therefore we provide a detailed explanation about the functions at the end of this tutorial.

 ![eIF3 complex](https://user-images.githubusercontent.com/82643524/236702932-d61f9ccd-cf1f-442f-8a4a-719495b381e0.png)